 Assistant Professor.
 To be eligible for appointment at the rank of assistant professor, a faculty member normally is expected to hold the earned doctor's degree or its equivalent and must possess strong potential for development as a teacher and scholar.
 For disciplines that do not offer a doctoral degree, the terminal degree available in that field is required.
-For practicing physicians and other doctoral level clinicians, certification by the appropriate certifying medical board (if applicable) is required.
-Tenure may not be awarded to any faculty member at this rank.
+For practicing physicians and other doctoral level clinicians who are eligible for clinical Board certification, certification by the appropriate certifying medical board (if applicable) is generally required.
+Board-eligible physicians who have completed or are actively participating in a specialty fellowship program are eligible for appointment at this rank.

 Associate Professor.
 To be eligible for appointment at the rank of associate professor, a faculty member must have a record of excellence in either research or teaching accompanied by at least a good record in the other areas.
 Additionally, a candidate must show evidence of progress toward establishing a national or international reputation in a field.
 The faculty member normally is expected to hold the earned doctor's degree and must possess strong potential for further development as a teacher and scholar.
+For practicing physicians and other doctoral level clinicians, certification by the appropriate certifying medical specialty board (if applicable) is required.

 Professor.
 To be eligible for appointment at the rank of professor, a faculty member must have a record of excellent performance in both teaching and research, or recognized professional contributions, and at least a record of good performance in service.
 The faculty member normally is expected to hold the earned doctor's degree and have at least nine years of effective, relevant experience.
 Additionally, the candidate must have evidence of a national or international reputation.
+For practicing physicians and other doctoral level clinicians, certification by the appropriate certifying medical specialty board (if applicable) is required.